The dynamics of semigroups of transcendental entire functions I: Theorems and their proofs

 \section{Theorems and their proofs}

-We now give partial generalisation of some of Baker's result from classical theory of dynamics associated with the iteration of a transcendental entire function to the semigroup of transcendental entire functions.
-For a multiply connected component $U$ of $F(G)$ recall definition \ref{sec2,defn1} of the subsemigroup $\ti\G_U$ of $G$ .
+We now give the generalisation of the results from classical theory of dynamics associated with the iteration of a transcendental entire function mentioned in Section \ref{sec2}, to the semigroup of transcendental entire functions.
+For a multiply connected component $U$ of $F(G),$ recall Definition \ref{sec5,defn1} of the subsemigroup $\ti\G_U$ of $G$.